PCrnjak/SSG-gripper-GUI/README.md

 # Documentation:

-How to use Spectral motor GUI can be found in [DOCS](https://source-robotics.github.io/PAROL-docs/) <br />
+Guide on how to use SSG gripper GUI can be found in [DOCS](https://source-robotics.github.io/PAROL-docs/) <br />
 The video guide can be found [here!]()

 # More about Spectral motors